The Best Multilayer PCB Design Tips for Circuit Board Layout

 - Reduce the size of inner signal layer thru-hole pads.
 Check if the fabrication shop will allow smaller inner layer pads for thru-hole parts and vias.
 If so, the reduced pad sizes will open up more routing channels.

 Taking your first steps into designing a multilayer PCB design can be overwhelming.
-It might not be as frightening as being pushed out of the nest or going on your first date, but it may be pretty close.
-Hopefully these tips will help lighten the burden on your shoulders and help you to fly.
+It might not be as frightening as being pushed out of the nest or going on your first date, but it maybe it pretty close!
+Hopefully these tips will help lighten the burden on your shoulders and help you to soar in your printed circuit board career.

 Would you like to find out more about how Altium Designer can help you with your next multilayer PCB design?
 Talk to an expert at Altium Designer.